hyperparabolic/hyperparabolic.github.io/content/post/nixos-systemd-initrd.md

 Along with all of the complexity of systemd, you get all of the complexity of systemd :wink:.

 Implementing customizations requires knowledge of implementing systemd services, but you get to leverage this as well.
-Systemd imlpements an interface for manging complex dependencies between services.
+Systemd implements an interface for managing complex dependencies between services.
 Generally, more processes are able to occur concurrently without explicitly implementing concurrency.
 Systemd may also abstract away a lot of complex implementation.
 For example, systemd-networkd trivializes management of network interfaces during startup time, and processes that must implement polling (external network dependencies as an example) may implement polling processes using systemd (`Restart*` and `StartLimit*` service config).

 This doesn't necessarily mean that boot processes are definitely faster.
 There is overhead to this concurrency management.
 For me, the limiting factor is usually disk decryption regardless.
 The bootup time isn't meaningfully long compared to decryption password entry.
 I personally am switching to this to leverage dependency management in boot process customizations in the future.